 - If a character's Health is reduced to 0 or less they are unconscious.

-- Once a character in unconcious, all Status Effects on them are cleared off, all abilities deactivated that effected them, and any Health, Chakra or Stamina regeneration is halted.
+- Once a character in unconscious, all Status Effects on them are cleared off, all abilities deactivated that effected them, and any Health, Chakra or Stamina regeneration is halted.

 - A character who falls unconscious cannot be healed above 0 Health until the battle ends.

 Ninja A has 100 Health total.